 - Pantone Ⓡ Formula Guide Solid Coated V4

 Once you’ve opened the swatches panel this is what you’ll see.
 As you can see from this image if you tap where the arrow is pointing you can pull up all the default swatch palettes that are available.
 This will include Recent colors Application palettes and the Preloaded Pantone color books (listed above).

-On the Desktop version there are some features like the ability to search, or making a color either overprint, global, a registration or spot color.
-However, on iPad these aren’t available at this time as far as I can tell.
+On the Desktop version, there are some features like the ability to search or make a color either overprint, global, a registration, or spot color.
+However, on iPad, these aren’t available at this time.

 The Stroke/Fill icon is located in the upper left corner of the swatches panel.
 You can always tell which color is active by looking at which color is in front.

-Panel preferences lets you add application or document palettes and also will allow you add colors, rename or remove palettes.
+Panel preferences let you add application or document palettes and also will allow you to add colors, rename or remove palettes.

-As always thank you wonderful designers, and artists for reading my Self Teachings all the way to the end 😊.
+As always thank you wonderful designers, and artists for reading my Self Teachings to the end 😊.
 I appreciate you all!